 The left navigation panel is also restructured into task-based UI.
 You can display the sub-menu in the MONITOR, SYSTEM, PORT, SWITCHING, NETWORKING, SECURITY, or the MAINTENANCE section by clicking their icons.
 See Web Configurator Layout for more information.

-Find the latest release note in: Download Library on www.zyxel.com.
+Find the latest release notes in: Download Library.

 7.2 DASHBOARD

 This screen displays general device information, system status, system resource usage, and port status.